-This revision reduces burden hours overall.
+This revision increases burden hours overall by 22,273.
+This increase is the result of a re-estimation of hours per response for the CIBE, LRC and NRC programs, in response to several public comments.
 Despite the program change adding the performance measure template (which is designed to collect baseline and target data at the beginning of the grant, as well as actual performance data at reporting time), the average number of hours per response for most programs remains unchanged.
 Although the grantees will be entering more data at the start of the performance period to provide a baseline, many narrative reporting screens (such as the Objectives and Accomplishments screen, the Adjustments to Project screens, the Exemplary Activities screen, the Evaluation screen, and the Results of Grant-funded activities screen) are being eliminated, thereby reducing the amount of information being collected at reporting time.

-Three programs (NRC, FLAS and CIBE) suffered a reduction in the number of respondents, which had the effect of substantially reducing burden related to the NRC and CIBE screens.
+Three programs (NRC, FLAS and CIBE) suffered a reduction in the number of respondents.
 However, the FLAS Director screens reflect a small increase in burden hours.
 An additional screen was added to both the NRC and FLAS Director screens to collect data related to a statutory requirement (20 USC §1120(e)).
 While the addition of the screen did not increase NRC burden, the FLAS Director screens did reflect a burden increase due to the fact that FLAS Directors report quarterly, as opposed to semi-annually.

 The GPA Annual Director screens also reflected a small increase in burden, due to the fact that the Performance Measure screens were added and there were no narrative reporting screens to eliminate.